google/skia/site/user/build.md

 toolchain instead of your own from Visual Studio.
 This toolchain is the only way we support 32-bit builds, by also setting `target_cpu="x86"`.

+Many Windows developers use the Git Bash shell (MinGW).
+If you plan to do so, consider setting the PYTHONUNBUFFERED environment variable.
+The `depot_tools` package makes use of many python scripts, and by default python will use buffered output within MinGW.
+For interactive scripts, this can look like the script is hung, when it's actually waiting for input without having flushed the prompt output.

 ### Visual Studio Solutions

 If you use Visual Studio, you may want to pass `--ide=vs` to `bin/gn gen` to